 Since I’m a food blogger living in Wisconsin—the cranberry capital of the world—it would be a crime indeed if I served a can-shaped blob at my Thanksgiving table.
 But people in my family DO like cranberry sauce, so…

-A few years ago, I started playing with various cranberry sauce recipes and came up with this flavor combination: ginger and spice are the perfect foil to the tartness of the cranberries and orange.
+A few years ago, I started playing with various cranberry sauce recipes.
+I came up with this flavor combination: ginger and spice are the perfect foil to the tartness of the cranberries and orange.
 Orange-Ginger-Spice Cranberry Sauce has been a hit ever since.

 This recipe makes a thick, jelly-like cranberry sauce.
 Most of the berries are completely broken down, but I like to save some to add near the end of the cooking time so that they retain some of their shape and texture.
-This also makes for a very pretty sauce, IMO.
+Also, this makes for a very pretty sauce, IMO.

-To serve, I either put all of my Orange-Ginger-Spice Cranberry Sauce in a large serving bowl (preferably either clear, white, or in a contrasting color)—or put individual servings in small ramekins.
+To serve, I put all of my Orange-Ginger-Spice Cranberry Sauce in a large serving bowl (preferably either clear, white, or in a contrasting color).
+I’ve also put individual servings in small ramekins.
 The latter is a really fun way to serve, but keep in mind that there’s a bit more work and a few more dishes involved, so plan accordingly.

 I always make my Orange-Ginger Spice Cranberry Sauce as much as three days ahead.
 It keeps very well in an airtight container in the refrigerator.

-If you’re a fan of work-ahead strategies for making a stress-free holiday dinner, be sure to check out my Work-Ahead Thanksgiving Dinner Meal Plan (which, of course, applies to ANY holiday dinner!).
+Are you a fan of work-ahead strategies for making a stress-free holiday dinner?
+Be sure to check out my Work-Ahead Thanksgiving Dinner Meal Plan (which, of course, applies to ANY holiday dinner!)!

-I actually do enjoy cranberry sauce now—at least the homemade species.
+Amazingly, I do enjoy cranberry sauce now—at least the homemade species.
 I can imagine pairing Orange-Ginger-Spice Cranberry Sauce with duck or lamb in addition to turkey.

-Although leftover Orange-Ginger-Spice Cranberry Sauce is, of course, great with leftover meat, it’s also delicious over plain Greek yogurt (I sometimes drizzle just a bit of organic maple syrup over the top) or atop oatmeal with a sprinkling of cocoa powder.
+Leftover Orange-Ginger-Spice Cranberry Sauce is, of course, great with leftover meat.
+I’ve discovered that it’s also delicious over plain Greek yogurt (I sometimes drizzle just a bit of organic maple syrup over the top) or atop oatmeal with a sprinkling of cocoa powder.

 Stay tuned for more classic Thanksgiving recipes as we countdown to Turkey day here in the US!